maxh/maxheinritz.com/_posts/2023-12-30-introducing-prisma-lint.md

 ## Follow up

-Some of the more fun parts of this project include tooling to automate releases and support for neovim diagnostics.
-I may write follow up posts to go deeper on those.
+Some of the more fun parts of this project include tooling to automate releases and support for Neovim diagnostics.
+I may write follow-up posts to go deeper on those.